'Time for talk is over': US grapples for new approach on North Korea

 No good option

-Analysts said that Haley's comments publicly undermined the UN Security Council, which has been at the forefront of sanctions that have attempted to contain North Korea's nuclear and missile program, albeit with little success so far.

-Under Trump, the US has shifted its focus to pressuring China to rein in North Korea.
+Under Trump, the United States has shifted its focus to pressuring China to rein in North Korea.

-Both avenues still have their proponents, with some analysts arguing sanctions have not been targeted correctly or wide enough, and others -- including US administration officials -- saying sanctions should go after Chinese interests as a means of forcing Beijing's hand on North Korea.
+Some analysts argue sanctions have not been targeted correctly or wide enough, and others -- including US administration officials -- say sanctions should go after Chinese interests as a means of forcing Beijing's hand on North Korea.

-Speaking last week, Susan Thornton, acting assistant secretary of the State Department's East Asia bureau, said "the Chinese are now very clear that we're going to go after Chinese entities if need be."
+Speaking last week, Susan Thornton, acting assistant secretary of the State Department's East Asia bureau, said, "The Chinese are now very clear that we're going to go after Chinese entities, if need be."

 While China is North Korea's primary trading partner, and trade between the countries may be increasing even as Beijing cuts coal and other exports, analysts have questioned whether economic pressure could ever thwart Pyongyang's military ambitions given the primacy the regime places on the nuclear program in terms of ensuring its survival.

-Both the Obama and Trump administrations have placed great weight on Beijing acting to contain its neighbor and longtime ally, but some analysts warn assumptions about China's influence on the North Korean regime may be out of date.
+The Obama and Trump administrations have placed great weight on Beijing acting to contain its neighbor and longtime ally, but some analysts warn assumptions about China's influence on the North Korean regime may be out of date.

-"Beijing's channels to Pyongyang are frayed, they're weak," said John Delury, an expert on Chinese-Korean relations at Seoul's Yonsei University.
+"Beijing's channels to Pyongyang are frayed, they're weak," Delury said.

 "President Trump's tweets reflect this inherited Obama view that the road to Pyongyang leads through Beijing -- that's a dead end."